sabbyOG/User-authentication-nodejs/README.md

-# API for User-Authentication using NodeJs
+# API for 2F-userAuth using NodeJs

 This is user-Authentication API using speakeasy for OTP's, nodemailer to sent OTP's by email & JWT(Jsonwebtoken) .You can log-in just by using email & password.